apache/flink/docs/dev/table/tableApi.zh.md

         <span class="label label-primary">Streaming</span>
       </td>
       <td>
-       <p>Similar to a SQL OVER clause.
+       <p>Similar to an SQL OVER clause.
 Over window aggregates are computed for each row, based on a window (range) of preceding and succeeding rows.
 See the <a href="#over-windows">over windows section</a> for more details.</p>
 {% highlight java %}
 Table orders = tableEnv.scan("Orders");
 Table result = orders